 3. Calories and Energy

 In general, the Western perspective is that we should control or at least keep track of the calories that we are eating.
 However, in Chinese medicine, you derive your energy from the food you eat, and you need enough to function.
 In other words, calories are qi, or energy, and are needed to perform a whole host of functions including digestion, immunity, healing, movement, and temperature regulation to name a few.
+The reason for these differences has much to do with the volume of processed and unhealthy foods present in the Western diet.

 4. Too Many Calories Equals Fat … or Not